curtgrim2/On-Repeat-Tournament/README.md

 - Not allowed to start a database table with a number BUT we can somehow still display it as such (f.e.
 12songeduwu)

 ### OTHER TASKS (Curtis)
+- Add specific song number for each user (position:sticky) on slide 3
 - Add time start and stop
 - Edit total amount of songs within the draft page (slide 3)
 - Allow quotations to be in notes (I think this can be done by using [] around {variable} when putting this into the database)